CI-TRACS/Scientific_Software_Basics/_episodes/14-github.md

 ## Push local changes to a remote

-Now that authentication is setup, we can return to the remote.
+We can now return to the remote.
 This command will push the changes from our local repository to the repository on GitHub:

 ~~~